 We can think of volatility as opportunities as well – investors can buy into stocks when market prices fall below what you think they are valued.
 At the same time, you can also trade volatility on a shorter-term basis to profit from market fluctuations.
 In the same way knowledge helps to improve our investing decisions, it will also aid in improving our trading decisions.
 To help you learn more on how to trade in a volatile market, IG has partnered with Bloomberg to create an exclusive free eBook on Volatility.

 There are many resources we can tap on to further our investment and trading journey, including reading personal finance websites, such as DollarsAndSense and Motley Fool Singapore, joining free online courses, webinars and seminars on IG Academy, interacting with like-minded traders in a trading community as well as trying it out on a demo account before trading with real funds.

 For those of you who want to find out more about what CFDs are, what it means to go long or short in the market, as well as how you can effectively trade CFDs in today’s market, you can download another eBook that IG has written in partnership with Bloomberg – CFDs: A Trader’s Guide .

-If you’d like to meet with and hear from David in person, he’ll be one of the speakers at DollarsAndSense’s inaugural investing event, In The Footsteps Of Masters: Going Beyond #myfirsttrade, happening on 11 May 2019.
+David is one of the speakers at DollarsAndSense’s inaugural investing event, In The Footsteps Of Masters: Going Beyond #myfirsttrade, happening on 11 May 2019.